muratk5n/thirdwave/en/README.md

 ---

-Why do people make things seem harder than they are?
 I culled this guy's script to fourth its size.
 The spaghetti in the older code was mind-boggling.

 ---